Caption This, Reason That: VLMs Caught in the Middle: Limitations

 \section{Limitations}

-Our study has several limitations that future work can address: 1) The stimulus set used to generate test samples consisted of synthetic objects from only eight categories of everyday items.
-Future evaluations could incorporate a wider variety of objects, including more diverse and natural visual categories.
-2) Visual frames in our benchmarks featured uniformly colored backgrounds, consistent with practices in cognitive science and neuroscience.
+Our study has several limitations that future work should address: \begin{enumerate*}[label=\arabic*)] \item The stimulus set used to generate test samples consisted of synthetic objects from only eight categories of everyday items.
+Future evaluations could incorporate a wider variety of objects, including more diverse and natural visual categories. \item Visual frames in our benchmarks featured uniformly colored backgrounds, consistent with practices in cognitive science and neuroscience.
 However, future studies could adopt more naturalistic settings where objects are embedded in complex scenes.
-Leveraging generative image models may offer a promising avenue for creating such stimuli \citep{rombach_high-resolution_2022, ramesh_zero-shot_2021, saharia_photorealistic_2022}.
-3) For feasibility, we restricted our fine-tuning experiments to the Qwen2.5-VL model and used up to 100k trials.
+Leveraging generative image models may offer a promising avenue for creating such stimuli \citep{rombach_high-resolution_2022, ramesh_zero-shot_2021, saharia_photorealistic_2022}. \item For feasibility, we restricted our fine-tuning experiments to the Qwen2.5-VL model and used up to 100k trials.
 Expanding these experiments to larger models and datasets could yield additional insights.
-Generative task environments, such as those proposed by \citet{leiIWISDMAssessingInstruction2024}, provide a convenient framework for scaling data to arbitrarily large sizes.
-4) Our fine-tuning experiments consisted of tasks with a random level of complexity.
+Generative task environments, such as those proposed by \citet{leiIWISDMAssessingInstruction2024}, provide a convenient framework for scaling data to arbitrarily large sizes. \item Our fine-tuning experiments consisted of tasks with a random level of complexity.
 While fine-tuning on these tasks already resulted in improvements on the cognitive benchmarks, we expect that a more balanced data distribution would be even more helpful.
-Future studies could perform fine-tuning on more complexity-balanced task datasets.
+Future studies could perform fine-tuning on more complexity-balanced task datasets. \item The self-captioning (SC) method, while effective at improving performance, introduces a computational trade-off.
+Our analysis shows that this method has roughly double the inference runtime compared to the standard direct-input approach, which could be a critical factor in real-world applications.
+A breakdown of this analysis is provided in Appendix~\ref{app:runtime}. \end{enumerate*}